alinke/pixelcade-hardware/README.md

 # PIXELCADE
-An LED Matrix Marquee for Arcade, more at http://ledpixelart.com/pixelcade
+An LED Matrix Marquee for Arcades that integrates with RetroPie, HyperSpin, and Maximus Arcade.
+More at http://ledpixelart.com/pixelcade

 Laser Cutting and Software Scripts for Pixelcade - A Mini Bartop Arcade Machine with Integrated PIXEL: LED ART Display